Azure/Ignite2019_IaC_pre-day_docs/Terraform/04 - Security/Guide.md

 location = "" ## Enter the azure region for your resources secretId = "lab04admin"
-keyVault = "" ## Enter the name of the pre-created key vault instance tags = {
+keyVault = "" ## Enter the name of the pre-created key vault instance rg2 = "" ## Enter the name of the resource group where key vault exists tags = {
     event           = "Ignite"
     year            = "2019"